Tonejs/Tone.js/README.md

 Tone.js
 =========

 Tone.js is a Web Audio framework for creating interactive music in the browser.
 The architecture of Tone.js aims to be familiar to both musicians and audio programmers looking to create web-based audio applications.
-On the high-level, Tone offers common DAW (digital audio workstation) features like a global transport for scheduling and timing events and prebuilt synths and effects.
+On the high-level, Tone offers common DAW (digital audio workstation) features like a global transport for scheduling events and prebuilt synths and effects.
 For signal-processing programmers (coming from languages like Max/MSP), Tone provides a wealth of high performance, low latency building blocks and DSP modules to build your own synthesizers, effects, and complex control signals.

 [API](http://tonejs.org/docs/)